garypretty/botframework/QnAMakerDialog/readme.md

 A sample project using the QnAMakerDialog is included in the repository.

+### Example usage as the root dialog (use as a child dialog below)

-Below is an example of a class inheriting from QnAMakerDialog and the minimal implementation:
+Below is an example of a class inheriting from QnAMakerDialog and the minimal implementation when it is used as the root dialog within a bot:

 ```cs